Unitary Patent & Unified Patent Court

 Can I withdraw an opt-out?

-An opt-out can be withdrawn at any time, provided that an action has not commenced before a national court in a matter that would have fallen within the UPC's jurisidiction, e.g. an infringement or revocation action.
+An opt-out can be withdrawn at any time, provided that an action has not commenced before a national court in a matter that would have fallen within the UPC's jurisdiction, e.g. an infringement or revocation action.

 Even after the end of the opt-out transitional period, it will remain possible to withdraw an opt-out provided the above condition is met.